 The Shirley Temple is a drink that’s often ordered by kids when dining out.
-This non-alcoholic Shirley Temple kiddie cocktail recipe is super easy to make and is sure to be a crowd-pleaser.
+This non-alcoholic Shirley Temple kiddie cocktail recipe is easy to make and sure to be a crowd-pleaser.

 This kids’ mocktail contains just three simple and easy-to-find ingredients.
 Find out how to make this simple and delicious mocktail drink for any kids’ party or baby shower.
 It’s also a fun drink to make for Valentine’s Day!

 So, if you’re searching for a simple and delicious virgin drink for a kids’ party, baby shower, or teen get-together, consider making an old-fashioned Shirley Temple.
-It’s one of the most well-known mocktails and everyone is sure to love it.
+It’s one of the most well-known mocktails, and everyone will love it.